Find out what's involved in this surgery in which someone with an amputation receives one or two hands from a donor.

 If you have acute rejection, you may notice a rash, swelling, or change in skin color of your hand or arm.
 You may or may not have pain.

 Acute rejection usually can be controlled with medications, but in rare cases, you may need to have your donor hand or hands removed.
 Having a previous acute rejection doesn't disqualify you from having another hand transplant, but it may make it more difficult to match you with a donor.

 Chronic rejection.
 Chronic rejection happens over a longer period of time.
 Your hand may become painful and lose function.
 You may notice a loss of hair on your hand or changes in your fingernails.

-Before you can receive a hand transplant, carefully consider the risks of the procedure and whether you can commit to intense follow-up care that will last the rest of your life.
+Before you can receive a hand transplant, carefully consider the risks of the procedure and whether you're committed to intense follow-up care that will last the rest of your life.
 Also consider what benefits you hope to gain from a hand transplant.
-Post-transplant care includes:

 Once you're approved for a hand transplant, you'll be placed on a waiting list for a donor hand or hands.
 Your wait time can be unpredictable, since it's usually not known when a donor hand or hands that will match your needs will be available.